-Kaiqubad, who was a pleasure-loving man, left his residence in Mehrauli, and settled on the bank of river Yamuna, and laid the foundation of a grand palace which was called “Kaushik-i-be-nazir”.
-Along with a palace, he also got a garden built which he named “bagh i be-badal”.
+Kaiqubad, who was a pleasure-loving man, left his residence in Mehrauli, settled on the bank of river Yamuna, and laid the foundation of a grand palace which was called “Kaushik-i-be-nazir”.
+Along with a court, he also got a garden built which he named “bagh i be-Badal”.
 Kaiqubad shifted to this new city along with his officers, nobles, servants, courtiers, and his entire staff who built makeshift residences, thinking that their stay would be temporary.
-When they realized that Kaiqubad had plans to make Kilokhri his permanent residence, they built permanent palaces and houses at the spaces they had occupied.
+When they realized that Kaiqubad had plans to make Kilokhri his permanent residence, they built permanent palaces and houses in their occupied spaces.
 Gradually, a city culture developed in Kilokhri, with people from different backgrounds and occupations moving to the new city in search of new opportunities.
 However, this influx of people in the new city did not mean that the relevance of Mehrauli decreased; as Mehrauli was still the capital and Kilokhri was just a city.
 Ziauddin Barani in the Tarikh-e-Firoz-Shahi notes that when Kaiqubad returned back from Awadh after meeting with his father, he first went to Mehrauli and stayed in the royal palace that Balban had built, and after spending some time there, he returned to Kilokhri to his residence.
 Archeologists have also noted that the coins minted under Kaiqubad have only been recovered from Mehrauli, which further proves that the core functioning was still in Mehrauli.

 *The cover photo is the map of Delhi, designed by Artist Olivia Fraser; published in Historian William Dalrymple’s book “City of Djinns”